-If you are traveling from the United States, then your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
-I know you will be tired and jet-lagged, but you can’t afford to waste a single day of your 4 days in Paris.
+If you are traveling from the United States, your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
+I know you will be tired and jet-lagged, but you can’t afford to waste a day of your 4 days in Paris.

 So…..let’s get going!
 (Don’t worry, we are going to take it a little easy today)

-If you’re like Marty and like to “get your bearings” for a city, then you will first want to grab tickets for a hop-on, hop-off bus tour.
+If you’re like Marty and like to “get your bearings” for a city, you will first want to grab tickets for a hop-on, hop-off bus tour.

 This bohemian Parisian neighborhood is a must-do, even for a 4 day Paris itinerary!

 Stroll along the beautiful cobblestone streets and pop into one of the quaint cafes for breakfast (you need your stamina).
-After breakfast, head to Place du Tertre to watch the street artists perform they talent for the curious visitors.
+After breakfast, head to Place du Tertre to watch the street artists perform their talent for curious visitors.